Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 </figure>

-## (Q6) Paper reading activity (20 pts)
+## (Q5) Paper reading activity (20 pts)

 First examine,[A synchronized quorum of genetic clocks](https://www.nature.com/articles/nature08753).

-**Q.6.a** In your own words, what is the primary claim of the paper?
+**Q.5.a** In your own words, what is the primary claim of the paper?
 What are the primary evidence in support of the claim?
 (2-3 sentences)

-**Q.6.b** In your opinion, what are the paper’s strengths and significance?
+**Q.5.b** In your opinion, what are the paper’s strengths and significance?
 What are the paper's shortcomings and deficiencies?
 How can the paper improve?

 *Additional Resources*

+### (Q6)  Dancing Droplets (0 pts)

+On Wednesday you experienced (or read about) the the Dancing Droplets.
+Use pictures, diagrams, or drawings as appropriate.

+**6.a.** What rule did you observe (or read) about - which droplets chase which?

+**6.b.** Why does the sharpie marker create a physical barrier and how do the droplets respond to it?

+**6.c.** To what extent were you able to realize increasingly autonomous behavior?

+**6.d.** How would you use autonomous behaviors (with droplets or cells) to generate pattersn?
+What patterns will you build - what will they do?
+How good do we have to become at implementing autonomous behaviors to achieve your patterns?
+(2-3 sentences)

+*Extra-activity*  Make your own dancing droplet video (30 to 60 seconds) with your own choice of background music and share a link with us.

 The following link takes you to a paper titled [Life at Low Reynolds Number](https://www2.gwu.edu/~phy21bio/Reading/Purcell_life_at_low_reynolds_number.pdf) that examines physics at the scale of a bacteria.